LT-IntroToAI-SY2526/assignment6-part1-per4-Michael-Stone77/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+The Mean Squared Error compares the difference between the predicted values and actual values then squares them and takes the average.
+I think we square it because it ensures all vaues being compared are positive and don't mess up the average if they were included.